Program Policies

 3.5 Students must maintain a B average (3.0 GPA) in all program core courses (EDSS 435, 436, 457/458/459, EDSS 450) with no grade lower than a C in order to advance to student teaching.
 A student receiving a grade of C or lower may repeat the course, but only one course can be repeated one time.
 When repeating a course, students must retake the course they received a C in to raise their GPA to the required 3.0.

-3.6 Student teaching is graded on a credit/no credit basis and each section of student teaching may be repeated only once for a total of 10 units.
+3.6 Student teaching is graded on a credit/no credit basis and each section of student teaching may be repeated only once.

 4.2 The current grade point average standard for admission to the program is 2.67 overall or 2.75 in the last 60 semester units/ 90 quarter units.